-Official transcripts of grades are maintained for a period of 60 years, and are obtained from the Student Support Services Office.
+Official transcripts of grades are maintained for a period of 60 years and are obtained from the Student Support Services Office.
 Graduates must sign a release to obtain official transcripts.
 All requests are to be made to Student Services at extension 5244.

-The following documentation on each student completing the MT PN Program the following is to be maintained for 7 years in congruence with the Montachusett Regional Vocational Technical School District record keeping policy and in compliance with other regulatory agencies; student application and references, residency verification, CORI acknowledgement (See Appendix F), acceptance letter and student acceptance form, admission interview with corresponding documentation, entrance exam scores, high school and/or GED original transcripts, original college transcripts (if applicable); course exemption form (if applicable); in-district residency information, liability insurance policy verification, copies of physical exam and immunizations, (originals returned to student at the end of the Program), random drug screen results (if applicable); grades for all midterms and end of terms, incident reports, professional warning(s), Contract for Improvement(s) if applicable; clinical evaluations for all rotations; additionally, PN class demographics and information, Social network Code of Conduct, receipt for the student handbook, hazing policy, acknowledgement of the smoking policy, consent to be photographed or recorded, receipt of the Simulation Lab manual, Random Drug screening (2022), CPR certification, Honor code / Academic Integrity acknowledgement (2021) and proof of Constitution Day activity.
-(2021)
+The following documentation on each student completing the MT PN Program the following is to be maintained for 7 years in congruence with the Montachusett Regional Vocational Technical School District record keeping policy and in compliance with other regulatory agencies; student application and references, residency verification, CORI acknowledgement, acceptance letter and student acceptance form, admission interview with corresponding documentation, entrance exam scores, high school and/or GED original transcripts, original college transcripts (if applicable); course exemption form (if applicable); in-district residency information, liability insurance policy verification, copies of health clearance and immunizations, (originals returned to student at the end of the program), progress reports with grades for all midterms and end of terms, incident reports, professional warning(s), contract for improvement(s) if applicable; clinical evaluations for all rotations; additionally, PN class demographics and information, social network code of conduct, receipt for the student handbook, hazing policy, acknowledgement of the smoking policy, consent to be photographed or recorded, receipt of the simulation lab manual, random drug screening acknowledgement (See Appendix J.) Additionally, proof of dementia training (2019), CPR certification and proof of Constitution Day activity (2021).

-The Practical Nursing Program adheres to the Federal Family Educational Rights and Policy Act (FERPA) therefore access to student files is limited to Practical Nursing Staff only.
+The Practical Nursing Program adheres to the Federal Family Educational Rights and Policy Act (FERPA) therefore access to student files is limited to Practical Nursing Program staff only.